aws-samples/non-profit-blockchain/ngo-fabric/README.md

 ```

 Check the progress in the AWS CloudFormation console and wait until the stack is CREATE COMPLETE.
+You will find some useful information in the Outputs tab of the CloudFormation stack once the stack
+is complete.
+We will use this information in later steps.

-## Step 4 - Prepare the Fabric client node and enroll and identity
+## Step 4 - Prepare the Fabric client node and enroll an identity
 On the Fabric client node.

 Prior to executing any commands in the Fabric client node, you will need to export ENV variables